 We now return to the present, and see Midousuji desperately going for first place.
 After thinking about his mother telling him that anything that’s dear to you, you have to hold on to gently, he makes it clear that he isn’t going to let victory go.
 Grab it with both hands, but gently, so it won’t break.
 He’s neck in neck with Imaizumi with less than 100 meters left.

 Yuto, meanwhile, is sizing up the situation.
 Even though he’s a climber, he finds he’s still tingling with excitement over this race.
 Now we see him thinking about how his older brother was a great sprinter, and how he would ride with his brother.
 This is a sweet flashback, seeing Hayato and Yuto as little kids riding together.
 When we return to the present time, Yuto joins in the battle for the second day’s finish line.
 Oh, but we return to the flashback, and see just how far Hayato had gone in middle school, and how Yuto felt like he was left behind, and how always hearing about how much better Hayato was than him made him start to practice even more so he can try to catch up.
-He finally wins his eighth race, but instead of being celebrated for who he was, he was being celebrated at Hayato’s little brother.
+He finally wins his eighth race, but instead of being celebrated for who he was, he was being celebrated as Hayato’s little brother.
 He hears the spectators talking about how great Hayato was in grade school, and no one talking about him and his current race.
 After that day, things became awkward between Yuto and Hayato, and they stopped talking, and we see a flashback showing that this happened.
 But after this flashback, it’s easy to see why Yuto has become so driven, and why he was so upset when he first tried to join Hakone Academy’s team and was simply being referred to as Hayato’s little brother.
-But he’s still confused about why he’s so excited about going for this finish line… but then realizes that when they kids, Hayato had taught him how to sprint when they would race each other.
+But he’s still confused about why he’s so excited about going for this finish line… but then realizes that when they were kids, Hayato had taught him how to sprint when they would race each other.
 I can’t believe I’m actually seeing tears in Yuto’s eyes, because I could never have imagined this earlier on in the series.

 Oh, we see that Yuto can become a demon too when he’s competitive, just like Hayato.
 This is kind of interesting, since we saw Hayato turn into the demon when he was racing against Midousuji for a sprint checkpoint back at the first Inter-High.
 Yuto catches up, so now all three are neck-in-neck.
 Oh, not only that, he passes the other two.
 What an exciting race!
 The episode ends with only 50 meters left until the finish line.